helenpeng04/helenpeng04.github.io/_posts/2025-05-01-mental-health-covid.md

 tags: [report, covid]
 ---

 This project examines how the timing of graduation during the COVID-19 pandemic (peak vs. decline) influences depression and hope levels in graduating students.
-Using publicly available data, I conducted statistical analysis in R with logistic regression models.
+Using publicly available data, I used PCA and logistic regression models.
 The findings suggest that students graduating during the pandemic’s decline (2021) experienced higher psychological distress than those graduating during its peak (2020).

 **Course:** Data Science in Psychology and Neuroscience \
 **Instructor:** Roberto Vargas